-LPRO has prepared a Guide with some useful general tips for residents going to the Committee of Adjustment: LPRO Tips for C of A
+LPRO has also prepared a Guide with some useful general tips for residents going to the Committee of Adjustment: LPRO C of A Tips

 THE APPEAL PROCESS

 If the applicant is denied by the Committee of Adjustment or if the applicant is successful and the person opposing the application wishes to challenge the Committee’s decision, either party can appeal.
 Most appeals must be made to the Toronto Local Appeals Board (TLAB), however decisions regarding certain types of applications must be appealed to the Ontario Land Tribunal (OLT), the new “super” tribunal formed in June 2021 after the merger of the Local Planning Appeal Tribunal (LPAT) with four other tribunals.
 OLT will now to hear land and environmental matters in Ontario.

 For information on TLAB see City of Toronto Public Guide to TLAB: City of Toronto TLAB Guide

 For information on OLT:

 THE PLANNING PROCESS AND THE ONTARIO LAND TRIBUNAL (OLT)

 When the proposed development does not meet the intent of the zoning bylaw or the Official Plan for the property, the developer needs to apply for a zoning bylaw amendment and/or Official Plan amendment.
 This is often the case for larger condominium developments, mixed-used buildings and even certain townhouse developments.